-Grades and grade point averages are not transferred; courses transferred will appear on the Student Progress Report as "TC" credits.
+Grade point averages are not transferred; but courses transferred will appear on the student's transcripts with their respective/earned grades.

 Transfer credits are granted only for those courses in which a grade of "C" or better was earned.
 Criteria for transferring credits from an A.A. or A.S. degree program awarded at FNU to a baccalaureate program are shown on page 31.
 For internal transferability from one program to another program, the student must satisfactorily pass at least 25% of the credits corresponding with the new career to graduate.